City BuddyCityBuddy

 CastleAtracción turísticaLugar históricoPunto de interésEstablecimiento

 Destacados: Designed by Hans Linstow and completed in 1849, the royal residence crowns a tree-lined hill where the daily changing of the guard plays out like clockwork, brass instruments glinting and the clip of marching boots echoing off the cobbles.
-The wide avenue runs roughly one kilometre between the station and that hill, and on May 17th tens of thousands of people pack the street, trading the smell of waffles and hot chocolate for live brass bands and saxophone buskers under a banner of red, white and blue.
+The wide avenue runs roughly one kilometer between the station and that hill, and on May 17th tens of thousands of people pack the street, trading the smell of waffles and hot chocolate for live brass bands and saxophone buskers under a banner of red, white and blue.

 Hike to Ekebergparken Sculpture Park